LEADING THE WAY

 Expert heart transplants

-We've performed nearly 500 heart transplants since 1986, and our extensive and successful mechanical assist program helps patients stay alive while waiting for a new heart.
-We are one of the nation's leaders in treating heart failure, with numerous clinical trials, including testing the new devices, drugs and other therapies that can improve lives and, in some cases, even eliminate the need for a heart transplant.
+We've performed more than 650 heart transplants since 1986, and our extensive and successful mechanical assist program, including total artificial heart, helps patients stay alive while waiting for a new heart.
+We are one of the nation's leaders in treating heart failure, with numerous clinical trials, including testing new devices, drugs and other therapies that can improve lives and, in some cases, even eliminate the need for a heart transplant.

 Expert liver transplants